-- You can use butter or olive oil for greasing tray/rubbing turkey but in this case I tried a product which is supposed to do the job of either with considerably lower saturated fat content.
+- You can use butter or olive oil for greasing tray/rubbing turkey but, in this case, I tried a product which is supposed to do the job of either with considerably lower saturated fat content.
 I believe it worked very well.
-Whatever you are using, firstly grease/oil the tray and lay the turkey thigh in place.
+Whatever you are using, first grease/oil the tray and lay the turkey thigh in place.
 Add more butter/oil to the exposed part of the turkey and rub it in well with your hands.
 Season with salt and pepper.

 - Put the turkey thigh in the oven for an hour.

 - Remove the turkey thigh from the oven and check with a skewer that the juices run clear.
 Cover with foil and leave to rest for half an hour before carving for service.